Does fat shaming work? New research has the answer

 3. Resisting food temptation isn’t futile, but obesity may make it harder

 Food-related cues come at us from morning until night, and some of us seem powerless to resist temptation.
-Others, however, can ignore them — or at least stop themselves from responding.
+Others, however, can ignore them or stop themselves from responding.

 4. Clues to obesity’s roots found in brain’s quality control process